 In general, it is cheaper to perform open air composting at smaller solid organic waste tonnages (less than 10 000 tonnes/year).
 Beyond that, a thorough feasibility study must be performed to measure the challenges and opportunities of each organic waste treatment technology.

-Anaerobic digestion and composting are often played one against the other.
+Anaerobic digestion and composting often played one against the other.
 In reality, these technologies are complementary and should often be developed jointly to leverage the strengths that each has to offer.

 There are three (3) major regulatory drivers forcing the development of biogas plants: